Ultimate Guide to Agile Methodology – PART 3

 Which means a single source of truth for the entire team to work from.

 This allows teams to stay in sync with one another, and to waste less time searching for the latest design file.

 Prototyping with InVision

-Lastly, if you want to get started by adding InVision to your agile software development tools…
+Lastly, if you want to get started by adding InVision to your agile tools…

 Here’s how to create an interactive prototype with InVision